gospodarka-przestrzenna/pankus/docs/source/intervening_opportunities/ring_total.rst

 Effect
 ------
-- table ring_total is created and  written, using tables ring and parameters to calculate sum of destinations in specified ring and all previous rings
+- table ring_total is created and  written, using tables :ref:`ring_table` and :ref:`model_parameters_table` to calculate sum of destinations in specified ring and all previous rings